 13. You’ll love Portuguese beer

 Beer has a long history in Portugal.
-And there’s a whole ongoing national debate here pitting the two major breweries against each other (namely, Sagres and Superbock).
+And there’s an ongoing national debate here pitting the two major breweries (namely, Sagres and Superbock) against each other.

 What better way to settle this dispute than to try them for yourself?
 (I’m sure you’ll soon realize Superbock is the superior beer.)